wang264/book-notes/effective_cpp/EffectiveCpp_Chapter1.md

 **The order of initialization of non-local static objects defined in different translation units.**

 A **static object** is one that exists from the time it's constructed untill the end of the program.
 Static objects are destroyed when the program exits.
-* Local static objects: Static objects inside functions.
+* **Local static objects:** Static objects inside functions.
-* Non-local static objects: other kinds of static objects.
+* **Non-local static objects:** other kinds of static objects.

 **Translation unit:** the source code given rise to a signle object file.
 It's basically a single source file, plus all its #include files.

+**The problem** we're concerned with, then, involves at least two seprately compiled source files, each of which contains at least one nonlocal static object (i.e., an object that's global, at namespace scope, or static in a class or at file scope.)
+And the actual problem is this:

-**The problem is** if initialization of a non-local static object in one translation unit uses a non-local static object in a different transaltion unit, the object it uses could be uninitialized, becasue the relative order of initialization of non-local static objects definded in different transaltion units is undefined.
+if initialization of a non-local static object in one translation unit uses a non-local static object in a different transaltion unit, the object it uses could be uninitialized, becasue the relative order of initialization of non-local static objects definded in different transaltion units is undefined.

+See the following example
 ```cpp
 // Suppose you have a FileSystem class that makes
 // files on the Internet look like they’re local.
 Since your class makes the